Erikpinter/Getting-and-Cleaning-Data-Course-Project/README.md

 This documentation.

 ### run_analysis.R
-The **'run_analysis.R' script** performs the following tansformations to the original UCI HAR dataset -
+The **'run_analysis.R' script** performs the following tansformations to the original UCI HAR dataset:

 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.